 |–color[=WHEN],||Use markers to highlight the matching strings;|

 |–colour[=WHEN]||WHEN is ‘always’, ‘never’, or ‘auto’|

 |-U, –binary||do not strip CR characters at EOL (MSDOS/Windows).|

 Syntax of egrep:

-egrep command would need a option to mentioned, matching pattern and the filename to search and match the pattern in the file.
+egrep command would need the option to mention the matching pattern and the filename to search and match the way in the file.